KoenVanduffel/CR-6_Klipper/README.md

 Replace the placeholder string in the [mcu] section of print.cfg with actual output string displayed in your terminal

-## From this point on, you should have a working Klipper installation, the full functionality of which you should now verify.
+## From this point on, you should have a working Klipper installation, the full functionality of which you should now verify (as described on the Klipper site: https://www.klipper3d.org/Config_checks.html)

-Proceed to the functionality checks as described on the Klipper site: https://www.klipper3d.org/Config_checks.html
+##NOTE: Moonraker may need further configuration, to properly integate Klipper, Fluidd and any other apps (e.g. Octoprint, KlipperScreen, Cura).
+At least PolKit needs to be installed.
+Review all of the Fluidd configuration requirements here: https://docs.fluidd.xyz/configuration/moonraker and follow the embedded link to "Arskine's documentation" for a detailed discussion of Moonraker.